thephpleague/csv/docs/9.0/reader/record-mapping.md

 The above rule can be translated in plain english like this:

-> convert the value of the associative array named `date` into a `CarbonImmutable` object
+> convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,
 > inject the date instance into the `observedOn` property of the class.

-The `Cell` attribute can be used on class properties as well as on the class methods regardless of their visibility.
-The `Cell` attribute can take up to three (3) arguments which are all optional:

-- The `offset` argument which tell the engine which cell to use via its numeric or name offset.
-If not present
-the property name or the name of the first argument of the `setter` method will be used.
-In such case,
-you are required to specify the property names information.
-- The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible
-for type casting the cell value.
-- The `castArguments` which enable controlling typecasting by providing extra arguments to the `TypeCasting` class constructor

-In any cases, if type casting fails, an exception will be thrown.

 ## Type casting the record value

-The library comes bundles with four (4) type casting classes which relies on the property type information.
+The library comes bundles with seven (7) type casting classes which relies on the property type information.
 All the built-in methods support the `nullable` and the `mixed` types.

-- They will return `null` if the cell value is `null` and the type is `nullable`
+- They will return `null` or a specified default value, if the cell value is `null` and the type is `nullable`
 - If the value can not be cast they will throw an exception.

 All classes are defined under the `League\Csv\Serializer` namespace.

-### CastToBuiltInType
+### CastToString

-Converts the array value to a scalar type or `null` depending on the property type information.
-This class has no specific configuration but will work with all the scalar type, `true`, `false` and `null` value type as well as with the `mixed` type.
-Type casting is done internally using the `filter_var` function.
+Converts the array value to a string or `null` depending on the property type information.
+The class takes on optional argument `default` which is the default value to return if the value is `null`.

+### CastToBool

+Converts the array value to `true`, `false` or `null` depending on the property type information.
+The class takes on optional argument `default` which is the default boolean value to return if the value is `null`.

+### CastToInt and CastToFloat

+Converts the array value to an `int` or a `float` depending on the property type information.
+The class takes three (3) optional argument:

+- `default` which is the default value to return if the value is `null`; respectively an `int`, a `float` or `null`.
+- `min` the minimum accepted value
+- `max` the maximum accepted value

 ### CastToEnum

 Convert the array value to a PHP `Enum` it supported both "real" and backed enumeration.
+The class takes on optional argument `default` which is the default Enum value to return if the value is `null`.
+If the `Enum` is backed the cell value will be considered as one of the Enum value; otherwise it will be used as one the `Enum` name.
+Likewise, the `default` value will also be considered the same way.
+If the default value is not `null` and the value given is incorrect, the mechanism will throw an exception.

 ### CastToDate

 Converts the cell value into a PHP `DateTimeInterface` implementing object.
 You can optionally specify:

-- the date format
+- the date format via the `format` argument
-- the date timezone if needed.
+- the date timezone if needed  via the `timezone` argument
+- the `default` which is the default value to return if the value is `null`; should be a `null` or a parsable date time `string`

 ### CastToArray